-While passwords alone are no longer considered sufficient to protect data, implementing robust password policies and MFA can significantly reduce the risk of unauthorised access and data breaches.
+With cyber threats becoming more sophisticated by the day, passwords alone are no longer considered sufficient to protect data.
+Hence, strategising robust password management has become a cornerstone of a solid cybersecurity strategy.
+In fact, implementing robust password policies and MFA can significantly reduce the risk of unauthorised access and data breaches.

 Passwords act as the initial barrier to prevent unauthorised access to online accounts and systems.
-However, as hackers become more skilled and sophisticated, relying solely on passwords can leave any organisation vulnerable.
+However, as hackers become more skilled and sophisticated, relying solely on passwords can leave your organisation vulnerable.
 In fact, the annual global cost of cybercrime is projected to exceed $23 trillion by 2027.

 A strong password typically involves the following characteristics: